 The Regulatory Authority for Energy revealed Greece’s dominant power producer is already taking steps in line with its recently published five-year plan.
-PPC Renewables SA, which has the responsibility for Public Power Corp.
+PPC Renewables SA, tasked with Public Power Corp.
 SA’s envisaged energy transition, filed applications for photovoltaic units with a total capacity of 1.5 GW.

 The ambition is to add 1 GW by 2024 in solar and other green power installations.
 PPC intends to use depleted opencut lignite mines in Western Macedonia and near the southern town of Megalopolis in the Peloponnese.
 The utility sent the documents in the first ten days of December, according to the news carried by the domestic media including Energia.gr.